 Make no mistake – Cambridge has been experiencing a white-hot development boom over the past decade.
 In response, the City Council has been working hard to strike an appropriate balance between the developers’ wants and the community’s needs.

-As Chair of the Housing Committee, Denise has led the charge on having the City Council triple the linkage fee that developers must pay into the Affordable Housing Trust, which will translate into millions of additional dollars to be put toward preserving and creating affordable housing units in the coming years.
+As Co-Chair of the Housing Committee, Denise has led the charge on having the City Council triple the linkage fee that developers must pay into the Affordable Housing Trust, which will translate into millions of additional dollars to be put toward preserving and creating affordable housing units in the coming years.
 This term, she helped lead the Housing Committee, and then the full City Council, to vote in favor of updating the City's Inclusionary Zoning Ordinance, doubling the amount of affordable units that must be included in development going forward - together, these two policy modifications will have a substantial and long-lasting impact upon helping more people find and stay in truly affordable units in the community that they call home.

-Councilor Simmons supports increasing the linkage rate to $12 per square foot, with a $1 increase over the next three years, at which time the next Nexus study will be initiated.
-Councilor Simmons does not believe that we should lock linkage funds into pre-determined percentages of how they will be put to use, and rather, we should preserve flexibility in how linkage funds can be applied depending upon the development and the best thinking at the time.
+Denise supports increasing the linkage rate to $12 per square foot, with a $1 increase over the next three years, at which time the next Nexus study will be initiated.
+Denise does not believe that we should lock linkage funds into pre-determined percentages of how they will be put to use, and rather, we should preserve flexibility in how linkage funds can be applied depending upon the development and the best thinking at the time.
 Councilor Simmons trusts our Community Development Department to determine the best uses of this funding as we go forward.

-Furthermore, Councilor Simmons believes that the prestigious educational institutions in the City, including Harvard and MIT, need to be more deliberate in making plans to house a greater percentage of their grad-students.
+Furthermore, Denise believes that the prestigious educational institutions in the City, including Harvard and MIT, need to be more deliberate in making plans to house a greater percentage of their grad-students.
 Doing so would help alleviate some of the strain on the local affordable housing market.

-To increase low and moderate-incoming housing availability, Councilor Simmons would approve of the Zoning Ordinance's Inclusionary zoning being increased to 25%, and that all affordable units be family-sized units, provided that the Community Development Department advises that this would not hinder development.
+To increase low and moderate-incoming housing availability, Denise would approve of the Zoning Ordinance's Inclusionary zoning being increased to 20%, and that all affordable units be family-sized units, provided that the Community Development Department advises that this would not hinder development.
 To best fulfill this, the CDD should continue to prioritize the community interests that are already a part of their mission and at the core of what the department seeks to do.

 Net Zero Initiatives